BrunooRochaa/testCalculator/README.md

 # testCalculator
-two simple calculator that i made to learn JavaScript and how github works.
+two simple calculators that i made to learn JavaScript and how github works.

 # First Calculator